 Make each client count by asking them for referrals.
 Do the best job you can for every individual client and ask them for referrals.
 If you’ve blown their minds with your incredible quality of service, most clients will be more than willing to provide you with testimonials.

 A great deal of the staffing business revolves around relationships.
-While forging client relationships can be challenging for new staffing agencies, it’s not impossible, and once you get some traction, everything will become easier for you.
+While forging client relationships can be challenging for new staffing agencies, it’s not impossible, and once you get some traction, everything will become easier for you!

 Now that you have plenty of information to get started, it’s time to put that knowledge into action and take your staffing agency to the top!
-Remember, it’s not about finding clients.
+Remember, it’s not all about finding clients.
 It’s about making clients want to come to you.
 The best way to do that is to establish yourself as an industry authority by highlighting your knowledge and expertise.